PeterTheAmazingAsian/Project1Tests/README.md

 # Project 1 Test Cases
-These are some test cases for my CS201 class project.
+These are some test cases for my first project (Circular Dynamic Array) in my data structures and algorithms class.
 There is also a make file to compile each test case or all of them together.
 ## Description of Test Cases
 **Phase1Main and LazyTestMain removed on 03/12/2021**
 ~~**Phase1Main** - Just a copy of the provided Phase1Main, slightly reformated and the expected value of foo fixed.